gip200/gip200-appsec4/Reports/gip200-AppSec-Lab4-Part1.md

     @PUT("/api/use/{card_number}")
     fun useCard(@Path("card_number") card_number: Int?, @Header("Authorization") authHeader: String): Call<Card?>

-Once way to fix this issue to make the card id (or card_number) harder to guess or iterate.
-An example would be to use a random string in instead of an int.
-When buying a giftcard, the card should be associated with a user account so that when a user used a card it can be validated that the user has permission to use the card instead of just relying on a valid access token.

-**Task 3b (10pts).**  Think about how the application is telling the server which card to use and how that may be an issue.
+***Task 3b (10pts).**  Think about how the application is telling the server which card to use and how that may be an issue.
 Without actually doing so, describe how you would recommend to go about fixing this issue, with as much detail as you find necessary to convey your recommendation(s).
-Ensure to distinguish your recommendation(s) as applicable to either, the Android mobile application source code or the remote REST API server and/or source code.
+Ensure to distinguish your recommendation(s) as applicable to either, the Android mobile application source code or the remote REST API server and/or source code.*

+The way to remediate this issue is to remediate the source code to make the card_number impossible or difficult to game/guess.

+For example, it would be better to come up with a way to provide a randomized number, not a linear number in lieu of a simple linear incrementing integer.

+Additionally, the giftcard should be associated with the user account so that when a user uses the card it can be cross validated that the user has permission to use the card instead of just relying on a valid access token.

 ## Task 4 (30pts): Please Hold...
 Your Privacy Is Very Important To Us!